-Watching what others do: It might be useful to spend some time watching any other paddlers.
+Watching what others do: It might be useful to spend some time observing other paddlers.
 How are they using the environment to get the best from their boats?
-Do they seem to be paddling more effectively than we were?
-Can we see why?
+Can we use technology to aid our reflection and development?

 Consider what you will take away: What have we learnt today?
 What can we focus on next time?